sterlingdesign/global-logging/README.md

 class members).
 If configured, the globally configured logger is used, otherwise the native php `error_log()` function is used.

+For more about PSR-3, see https://www.php-fig.org/psr/psr-3/

 ### Installation

 `composer require sterlingdesign/global-logging`

+The installation includes a test file so that you can verify the installation and also experiment with operation and configuration.
+The script is meant to be run from the command line, for example:

+`php -f vendor/sterlingdesign/global-logging/test/test-global-logging-cli.php`

 ### Log Target Configuration